semantic-flow/sflo/documentation/concept.namespace.md

 - Concept vs content URL semantics: see [[concept.url]]
 - How relative identifiers are resolved: see [[concept.relative-identifier]]

-## Namespace Nodes vs Other Nodes
+## Node Types

 A [[namespace node|concept.mesh.resource.node.namespace]] is a mesh node whose URL refers to the namespace itself (an organizational container).
-Other node types:

-- [[reference node|concept.mesh.resource.node.reference]]: URL refers to a real-world/conceptual entity; requires a [[reference flow|concept.mesh.resource.element.flow.reference]]
+The other node type is:

-- [[data node|concept.mesh.resource.node.data]]: URL refers to the dataset-as-concept; requires a [[data flow|concept.mesh.resource.element.flow.data]]
+- [[data node|concept.mesh.resource.node.data]]: URL refers to the node’s referent (real-world entity or dataset concept) and has a single [[data flow|concept.mesh.resource.element.flow.data]].

 For general node anatomy (handle and metadata requirements), see [[concept.mesh.resource.node]].